Michael sighed. His contempt for his sister, Two Ton Teela, was only exceeded by her weight. "Yes, Lorry?"

 "And if I mount it to the front of my clothing, and my clothing happens to be black tights with a goofy-looking mask, I'll be the spitting image of Alex Summers!"

 Michael stalked solemnly into his kitchen, the shattering image of that MACRON airship still etching at his mind.
-The Radio Shack Model 100 tucked under his right arm didn't exactly help things; he still got four "D"s on the screen if he pushed the D key once.
+The Radio Shack Model 100 tucked under his right arm didn't exactly help things.
+Its keyboard was beginning to show its age; now, whenever he pushed the D key once, four "D"s would appear on the screen, because the key contacts bounced so badly.
 Perhaps running something in the microwave oven might ease his grief.
-He closed the door and turned the range on.
+He closed the oven door and turned it on.

 Not only did he forget to put anything in the microwave, there wasn't even a cup of water in there to begin with.
 The owner's manual had warned against that.